- The average cost of car insurance in Michigan is $2,266 a year or $189 per month, based on our data analysis.

 Estimate car insurance in Michigan by car model

-See how much you’ll pay for car insurance for your specific make and model in Michigan.
+Find out how much you’ll pay for car insurance for your vehicle make and model in Michigan.

 Guide: How to estimate car insurance using our car insurance estimator tool